Drizz1le/gf1motion/README.md

 <a id="how"></a>
 ## How

-No public spec existed for writing this format — so it came down to classic reverse engineering: exporting files, diffing them byte-by-byte in HxD, and repeatedly asking the designer's question:
+No public specs existed for this format so it came down to classic reverse engineering by diffing them byte-by-byte in HxD, and repeatedly asking myself the designer's question:
 *if I had to lay this data out myself, how would I do it?*

 SPICA's source code provided a head start, but only half of one.
-SPICA can *play back* these animations, and a renderer is allowed to skip anything it doesn't understand.
-Rebuilding a file the game will actually accept allows no such shortcuts — every count, offset, alignment pad, and size field has to be written back exactly.
+SPICA can play back these animations, but the renderer is allowed to skip anything it doesn't understand.
+Rebuilding a file the game will actually accept allows no such shortcuts.
+Every count, offset, alignment pad, and size field has to be written back exactly.
 Closing that gap, from partial decoder to full encoder, was the real work.
-The result is verified by byte-exact round-trips: export → patch → export reproduces identical data against untouched game files.
+The result is verified by byte-exact round-trips.

-The complete byte layout — container, motion pack, skeleton, and the 3-bit channel encoding — is documented region-by-region in the [interactive atlas](https://drizz1le.github.io/gf1motion), with every example drawn from real file bytes.
+The complete byte layout which shows the container, motion pack, skeleton, and the 3-bit channel encoding, is documented region-by-region in the [interactive atlas](https://drizz1le.github.io/gf1motion), with every example drawn from real file bytes.